cocolabs/pz-zdoc/README.md

 Note that although the compiled Lua library can be used without any additional software integration it is intended to be used with IntelliJ IDEA to provide advanced [features](#features) only available when using IDE.

 #### IDE integration

-*Note: little question marks are hyperlinks that reveal more information on mouse hover and click.*

 Follow these steps to create a new mod project and enable IDE integration: